ImmunoGen Inc at JPMorgan Healthcare Conference Transcript

 Mark Joseph Enyedy - ImmunoGen, Inc. - President, CEO & Director

-So for those of you who are new to ImmunoGen or revisiting the story, given our recent progress, we are developing the next generation of ADCs to improve outcomes for cancer patients by delivering targeted therapies with improv
+So for those of you who are new to ImmunoGen or revisiting our story, we are generating the next generation of ADCs to improve outcomes for cancer patients.
+With the recent approval and launch of ELAHERE, we've transi

 ImmunoGen Inc at JPMorgan Healthcare Conference Transcript